What is Vulnerability Testing? Benefits, Tools, and Process

 While automated vulnerability scanning is crucial in the assessment process, it represents just one facet of vulnerability management.
 Manual penetration testing is vital in uncovering diverse threats, including business logic vulnerabilities specific to your organization.

-Indusface WAS goes a step further by including bundled penetration testing, which complements vulnerability scanning by determining the exploitability of identified vulnerabilities and evaluating potential consequences, such as damage, data loss, or other adverse effects.
+Indusface WAS goes a step further by including bundled penetration testing, which complements automated scanning by detecting complex logic vulnerabilities that automated tools might miss.

 Keep abreast of the latest threats and techniques employed by cyber adversaries to ensure your vulnerability testing remains proactive and effective.